TheChaitanyaKole/learn/README.md

 02 january program to declare and call a structure
 04 january program to find transpose of matrix
 14 january program to find hcf using loop added
+14 january program to find lcm using loop added